 - Motorcycle crashes

-Given the severe nature of these amputation injuries, our Chicago based injury attorneys carefully explore all possible roads for recovery with an eye on securing the most favorable outcome to provide for the future needs of our clients and their families.
+Given the severe nature of these amputation injuries, our Chicago based injury attorneys carefully explore all possible roads for recovery.
+We keep our eye on securing the most favorable outcome to provide for the future needs of our clients and their families.

 Special Considerations for Amputees in Illinois Civil Damage Cases